Data & Continuous Improvement

 BUILDING EWS DATA SYSTEMS

-A PAS workgroup of leading education data, research, and technology experts from school districts, state departments of education, technology companies, and nonprofit organizations developed the following guidance for EWS 2.0 data systems, and the considerations for districts, states, and other entities as they develop and improve their data systems.
+A PAS workgroup comprised of education data, research, and technology experts from school districts, state departments of education, technology companies, and nonprofit organizations developed the following guidance for EWS 2.0 data systems, and the considerations for districts and states, as they develop and improve their data systems.

 BUILD AN EWS DATA SYSTEM

-Robust, accurate data systems are essential to enable educators to identify students in need of support, determine the kinds of support they need, and evaluate over time the effectiveness of programs implemented.
+Robust, accurate data systems are essential for educators to identify students who need support, to determine the proper supports, and to evaluate program implementation and efficacy over time.

 STANDARDS FOR PREDICTIVE INDICATORS

-Pathways to Adult Success workgroup guidance on standards for predictive indicators
+PAS workgroup guidance on standards for predictive indicators.

 ANALYSIS/ROOT CAUSES AND STRATEGIC ACTIONS

-The EWS 2.0 workgroup’s recommendations for conducting a root cause analysis of student needs and determining the most effective strategies for supporting students toward high school graduation and postsecondary learning.
+The EWS 2.0 workgroup’s recommendations for conducting a root cause analysis of student needs and determining effective strategies for supporting students toward high school graduation and postsecondary learning.

 STANDARDS FOR ACTIONS

-Actions presents PAS workgroup guidance on standards for action and some possible strategies for beginning to take action in EWS 2.0 systems
+Guidance on standards for action and EWS 2.0 systems strategies.

 ROLES OF SCHOOL/DISTRICT LEADERS AND TEAMS

-One of the strongest recommendations from PAS members who have substantial experience working with EWS at the school, district, and state levels is that to be effective, EWS needs both strong and supportive leadership from principals and districts to organize the adults in schools into effective EWS teams.
+One of the strongest recommendations from PAS members who have substantial experience working with EWS 2.0 at the school, district, and state levels is that to be effective, EWS 2.0 needs strong and supportive leadership from principals and districts to develop effective EWS 2.0 teams in schools.

 IMPACT